zensoup/fhirbug/docs/quickstart.rst

 So, we start describing our mapping for the Patient resource from the id field which is the simplest:

+.. warning:: Fhirball needs to know which ORM the mappings we create are for.
+             Therefore, before importing FhirBaseModel, we must have configured the fhirball settings.
+If you write the following code in an interactive session instead of a file, you will get an error unless you configure fhirball first.
+To do so, just paste the code described :ref:`below <config>`.

 .. code-block:: python
     :caption: mappings.py